L42i/SCKinect/doc/docs/api/cpp-interface.md

 };
 ```

 This class processes the output from OpenPose and makes the pose data available to the Kinect UGen.
-See [User Output](../components/user-output.md) for more details.

 ## Enumerations